 10 Important places In Indian Independence Movement

-The story of the struggle of Indian Independence Movement one of the longest in the world.
-It took nearly 90 years to persuade British out of India although small skirmish, revolts, and fights were already started prior to 1857.
+The story of the struggle of the Indian Independence Movement one of the longest in the world.
+It took nearly 90 years to persuade the British out of India although small skirmish, revolts, and fights were already started prior to 1857.
 The Indian Rebellion of 1857 sprouted the dream of Independence among the common people of India and after that Independence movement was carried on a large scale.
 Throughout these 90 years, many historical and unforgettable incidents happened which are still remembered by Indian people.
-The place associated with these incidents were also famous and today also the incident is remembered by the place where it happened.
-Here we are presenting you the list of some important places without which the story of Indian Independence Movement is incomplete.
+The place associated with these incidents was also famous and today also the incident is remembered by the place where it happened.
+Here we are presenting you the list of some important places without which the story of the Indian Independence Movement is incomplete.

 Important Places Associated with Indian Independence Movement

 Barrackpore (West Bengal)

 As we all say “It started from here”.
 The famous rebellion of 1857 started from Barrackpore when Sepoy Mangal Pandey declared that he would rebel against his commanders.
 Mangal Pandey was angered by the recent changes in the British Army and especially by the introduction of paper cartridges that were used in 1953 Enfield Rifles.
 To load the rifle, sepoys had to bite the cartridge and it was rumored that the grease used on these cartridges was derived from beef, which was offensive to Hindus.
 When British Lt.
 Henry Baugh came to see the unrest, Pandey opened fire.
 When British regiment officers ordered manhunt of Mangal Pandey the entire quarter guard and sepoys refused to obey the order.
 Mangal Pandey was later caught, court-martialed (6th April) and hanged on the 8th of April 1857.
 Barrackpore is also the oldest cantonment in India.